What is network-attached storage?

 A storage area network (SAN) is a dedicated high-speed network that interconnects multiple servers with a vast range of storage devices.
 Organization use SAN to centrally access, replicate, and protect all their storage as a single collective resource.
 SAN also uses additional technologies, such as RAID and data deduplication to optimize storage capacity and reliability.

 NAS vs. SAN

-Direct-attached storage (DAS) is storage that can be directly attached to a single computer.
+Direct-attached storage (DAS) is storage that can be directly attached to a server device.
 The most common example of DAS is a cable-connected external hard drive.
-For another computer to access files on that drive, the cable must be removed from the original computer and attached to the new one.
+Only the host server can access the data directly.
+Other devices have to request data from the host device.

 NAS vs. DAS